 But if you're not a full-time member of staff or retained on a 24-hour, seven-days-a-week contract, then why the sudden neediness?
 Ok, it's understandable if you're a web developer who looks after their hosting, but still – we all need a break.

 Switch the phone off, turn your out-of-office on, make it fundamentally clear that you will not be available during your holiday.
 You don't need to defend yourself.
 There's no need to feel guilty.
 We all deserve to getaway.

 If you're still concerned that your clients will panic, ask a freelancer friend to be available to deal with any emergencies.
 Otherwise, reserve holidays for the quieter periods, like July and August, and Christmas.

 They don't pay you on time, and you don't have time to chase

-Late paying clients often don't realise that they're shooting themselves in the foot.
-That we'll prioritise those who pay on time over those who don't.
-I mean... who wants to carry on working for someone who hasn't even the decency to be punctual with payment?
+Late paying clients often don't realise that they're shooting themselves in the foot – that we'll prioritise those who pay on time over them.
+Who wants to carry on working for someone who hasn't even the decency to be punctual with payment?
 You don't have time to chase for money.